Of course you have questions!

 2. How do I get to OTB?

 Some of our participants are brought to OTB by their parents or staff, while others use a transportation service.
 OTB does not currently provide transportation to our facility.
-There are a number of transportation providers that accept Medicaid funding to transport participants to OTB.
-This can take up to several weeks to set up, so make sure to look into this service as soon as possible if needed!
+OTB can order Open Door passes for you once the service is added to your wavier.

 3. What do I need to bring to OTB?

-The only thing that you will need to bring to OTB each day is your lunch.
+The most important thing to bring to OTB each day is your lunch.
 Most of our participants bring their lunches in an insulated lunchbox with a small ice pack to keep it cold if needed.
 All group rooms have microwaves if anything in your lunch needs to be warmed up.
 Sometimes groups will have cooking class, cookout, or another special food event.
 Those should be noted on the monthly calendar.
-Some participants bring a spare change of clothes to OTB as well.
+Some participants bring a spare change of clothes to OTB as well and other hygiene items.

 4. What about money?

 Your group calendar will let you know how much money outings or special activities cost.
-You can bring your activity money in and have staff handle paying for things as a group, if you do this, we ask that you please bring in the total for each month at the start of the month.
+You can bring your activity money in and have staff handle paying for things as a group.
+If you do this, we ask that you please bring in the total for each month at the start of the month.
 Your Group Facilitator will provide you with a receipt when you bring in money.
-At the end of the month, leftover money is sent home with participants, once the money is returned to the participant, OTB is not responsible for it.
-Alternately, the participant is welcome to hold onto their own money and pay their own way independently, but OTB will not be responsible for the money if that is what you choose.
+At the end of the month, leftover money is sent home with participants.
+Once the money is returned to the participant, OTB is not responsible for it.

 Our groups pick their own name when they first start, so if you are joining a new group, you will be able to help choose a name!
 If you are joining an existing group, the group members that were in there when it started chose it.
 Asking your group members why they picked the name they did is a great way to get to know them a little better!